sakra/FindMathematica/MANUAL.md

 Under [Cygwin][cgwn] the FindMathematica module requires the Cygwin version of CMake, which is different to the regular Windows CMake version.
-To build the FindMathematica project open a Cygwin shell prompt and run the the following commands in the `FindMathematica` root directory:
+To build the FindMathematica project open a Cygwin shell prompt and run the following commands in the `FindMathematica` root directory:

     $ mkdir build